Nandtel/spark-streaming-kafka-cassandra-starter/README.md

-# Pipeline
+# Spark Streaming Kafka Cassandra Starter

-Pipeline is compact and easy-to-use example of using Kafka, Spark Streaming and Cassandra together.
+Spark Streaming Kafka Cassandra Starter is compact and easy-to-use example of using Kafka, Spark Streaming and Cassandra together.

 ## Technologies
 - Java 8